jesseDijkman1/dating-app-feature/README.md

 > When I'm on the bus with my phone in one hand, I want to be able to send GIF's or images so I can talk with one hand

-So when you don't have both hands available, you can still look up a funny GIF and send that.
+So when you don't have both hands available, you can still look up a funny GIF and send that instead of a long message.
 A dating app that has this feature is [Tinder](https://tinder.com/).
+Tinder uses the API from [Giphy](https://giphy.com/), so I will do the same.

 ---